McKinsey & Company to pay $650 million to settle U.S. opioid consulting probe

-The United States Attorney's Office plans to announce the resolution of criminal and civil investigations into McKinsey & Company's work with Purdue Pharma on Friday.
+The United States Attorney's Office alongside other federal officials on Friday announced the resolution of criminal and civil investigations into McKinsey & Company's work with Purdue Pharma.

-A press conference will be held at 12 p.m. at the Moakley Federal Courthouse in Boston, and will be livestreamed in the video player above.

 NBC News and CNBC, citing court filings, reported Friday morning that McKinsey has agreed to pay $650 million in a five-year deferred prosecution agreement that will resolve a federal criminal probe into the company's consulting work advising Purdue Pharma on how to "turbocharge" sales of its addictive opioid drug OxyContin.